roadsnail/Pi-ve/README.md

 ## Where can I get my very own Pi-ve?

-#### Firstly - WARNING - If you intend to play along with this project, be very aware that the Hive SLR Boiler Controller will require connecting to a mains electricity supply and that the connections to the controller's Central Heating and Hot Water terminals will be switching at mains voltage!
-Get it wrong, or touch the wrong parts and serious injury or death will  result!
+#### Firstly - A WARNING - If you intend to play along with this project, be very aware that the Hive SLR Boiler Controller will require connecting to a mains electricity supply and that the connections to the controller's Central Heating and Hot Water terminals will be switching at mains voltage!
+Get it wrong, or touch the wrong parts and serious injury or death may result!
 You have been warned.
-If uncertain how to connect the Boiler Controller, then get advice from a qualified person.
+If uncertain how to connect the Boiler Controller (SLR2), then obtain advice/assistance from a qualified person.

-So, moving on...

-See Hardware ingredients above.
+If you are confident and happy with the warning above and want to make your own Pi-ve, then here is a list of parts:-

 * The Hive Active components, the SLT (Thermostat) and SLR2 (Boiler Controller), were obtained from an Internet auction site.
 A Hive Active hub is not required as we will not be controlling this from a Hive App, but from a device on our own network.
+The Raspberry Pi Zero W.
-Although the above picture shows the Hive Active Boiler Controller SLR2 (Dual Central Heating/Hot Water) and the older thermostat (SLT2).
-A newer SLT3 may be used.
+*Although the above picture shows the Hive Active Boiler Controller SLR2 (Dual Central Heating/Hot Water) and the older thermostat (SLT2).
+A newer SLT3 may be used.*

-* A Pi Zero W was a freebie when subscribing to the excellent MagPi magazine.
+* A Pi Zero W was a freebie when I subscribed to the excellent MagPi magazine.
 See https://magpi.raspberrypi.org/.
 Alternatively these are readily available as a kit including case and micro-USB to USB cable

 * A Zigbee USB dongle - I used the ubiquitous CC2531 Zigbee board and programmed it with Koenkk firmware.
 The picture above shows one of these modules with an antenna enclosed in a USB shell (red) that I had in my parts bin.